V-Sharma10/CarRentalService/README.md

 This website is a example of car rental services.

-For live demo visit: carrentalservice.rf.gd
+For live demo visit: http://carrentalservice.rf.gd

 id: admin